brjdenis/VarianESAPI-EQD2Converter/README.md

 2. The accuracy of conversion equals the width of the dose matrix box.
 Do some testing to see how it works.
 The scanning for voxels inside structures is done only in the X direction.
 3. When you define a/b for each structure, you have to decide how the script will deal with overlapping regions.
 Using "Ascending": structures will be ordered in ascending order of a/b.
 Meaning that the structure with lower a/b will have all voxels overridden with new values, but the overlapping part of structures with higher a/b will not have values overridden for those voxels that are inside structures with lower a/b.
 For "Descending" the opposite applies.
 See image below.
 4. If you need better accuracy, calculate the original plan with smaller dose box width.
+5. The conversion should (only) work for HFS, HFP, FFS, FFP orientations.
+If you are summing up plans based on different registered images, the result may be wrong.
+I haven't had time to test this.

 ![image](image_asc.png)